renovate-bot/khulnasoft-lab-_-vulx/docs/getting-started/installation.md

-# Installing Trivy
+# Installing Vul

-In this section you will find an aggregation of the different ways to install Trivy. installations are listed as either "official" or "community".
-Official integrations are developed by the core Trivy team and supported by it.
+In this section you will find an aggregation of the different ways to install Vul. installations are listed as either "official" or "community".
+Official integrations are developed by the core Vul team and supported by it.
 Community integrations are integrations developed by the community, and collected here for your convenience.
 For support or questions about community integrations, please contact the original developers.

 ## Install using Package Manager